benmliang/before-coding/README.md

 It will automatically install all required packages: autoconf, automake, libtool, pkg-config, gcc46, libyaml, readline, libksba, openssl.

+Install ruby 2.0:

+	rvm install 2.0.0

 Check installed rubies on your computer:

 	rvm list

-Install ruby 2.0:
+You can set ruby 2.0.0 as default ruby by using this:

-	rvm install 2.0.0
+	rvm use 2.0.0 --default

+Check it again, see any difference?

+	rvm list

 ## 3.5 Set up git

 Now that you have Git installed, it's time to configure your settings.
 Follow this good [toturial](https://help.github.com/articles/set-up-git) from github.

+Set up your default name and email address for github:

+	git config --global user.name "Your Name Here"

+	git config --global user.email "your_email@example.com"

-Set up your [ssh keys](https://help.github.com/articles/generating-ssh-keys), and then you don't need to type password every time.
+Set up your [SSH Keys](https://help.github.com/articles/generating-ssh-keys), and then you don't need to type password every time.

+	ssh-keygen -t rsa -C "your_email@example.com"

+And then go to [SSH Key manager](https://github.com/settings/ssh), add generated hash to your github.

+Run this commend on your terminal to test git set up corrently or not:

+	ssh -T git@github.com

+If you can see your username, then it means you got git on your Macbook.

 ## 4. Install [ClipMenu](http://www.clipmenu.com) - optional